louisgevaudan/Portfolio-V2/README.md

 [Cliquez-ici pour en savoir plus !](https://aminerman.com/kinesis/#/)

 Create with Vue-kinesis.
-vue-kinesis is a set of components that allow you to create interactive animations for your Vue.js applications.[click here for more informations](https://aminerman.com/kinesis/#/)
+vue-kinesis is a set of components that allow you to create interactive animations for your Vue.js applications.
+[Click here for more informations](https://aminerman.com/kinesis/#/)